Wealth Planning is the art of reducing, eliminating, and/or identifying the most efficient methods of paying the estate and gift tax bills.

 Planning with GRATs

-A GRAT is a Grantor Retained Annuity Trust.
+A GRAT is a Grantor Retained Annuity Trust and yet another Wealth Planning technique.
 You place assets (usually stocks, mutual funds, or income producing property) for a term of years into this trust.
 The Trust then pays you a specified income stream (either a fixed dollar amount or a percentage of the initial fair market value of the assets) for a specified number of years (can be 2-20).
 The At the end of the term, the remaining balance passes to your beneficiaries (e.g. your children).

 Because a GRAT is a grantor trust, you would be responsible for any income and capital gains taxes due, thereby further reducing your estate.
 Because you, and not your trust, are responsible for paying the taxes, there is more in the GRAT to pass to your beneficiaries.